hyqe/rdg/README.md

 # Random Data Generator (rdg)

 Generate Random Data for mocking and testing purposes.
+This Module will focuses manly the random generation of data and will try to avoid richly formatting data whenever possible.
+This module will be designed to pair nicely with the [github.com/hyqe/rich](https://github.com/hyqe/rich) module.

-## TODO:
+## TODOs:

 ### Names